Biotechnology SS Boehringer Ingelheim Award for Excellence in Biotherapeutic Safety

-Eligibility Criteria: 1) Enrolled as graduate student or postdoctoral fellow at an accredited institution at time of application and the time of the conference or training 2) Designation of an activity that begins no sooner than two months following the Annual Meeting 3) Completion of the training course or conference no more than one year following the deadline for which the application is submitted 4) Attendance at SOT annual meeting during the year of application.
+Eligibility Criteria: 1) Enrolled as graduate student or postdoctoral fellow at an accredited institution at time of application and the time of the conference or training 2) Completion of the training course or conference no more than one year after the award being granted 3) Attendance at SOT annual meeting during the year of application.

 Application Criteria: 1) Written justification of the relevance of the proposed conference or training to a future career in nonclinical safety sciences as applied to biotherapeutic products, 2) CV and evidence of current enrollment in accredited institution, 3) Supporting letter of recommendation from advisor at home institution indicating: i) approval of the applicant’s participation in the proposed activity and the relevance and value to the applicant’s educational or career goals and ii) confirmation that the applicant will attend the upcoming SOT annual meeting.

 Possible eligible expenses include: Conference or Professional Workshop registration fees (Registration fee is waived for certain symposia; please contact Robert Li